Neighbourhood Small Grants – Nelson and RDCK E & F, North Kootenay Lake, Salmo Valley & Slocan Valley

 HOW DOES IT WORK?

 For many this is the first grant people are applying for.
 Most start off with a general idea of what they want to do but are unsure if their project is eligible or how to put the details down on paper.
-Read through the Eligibility & FAQs page before submitting your application.
+Read through the NSG Guidelines and Criteria before submitting your application.
 Also check out Stories from Next Door for project ideas.

 AM I ELIGIBLE?